 About me

-I’m a Physical and Computational Oceanographer, currently working as a Postdoctoral Investigator at Woods Hole Oceanographic Institution focused on the use of high-performance computational tools to investigate different aspects in Physical Oceanography.
+I’m a Physical and Computational Oceanographer, currently working as a Postdoctoral Investigator at Woods Hole Oceanographic Institution focused on the use of high-performance computational tools to investigate different aspects in Ocean Sciences.

 Originally from Fortaleza (Brazil), I have a degree in Oceanography from the Federal University of Ceará (2014), a Master’s in Physical Oceanography from the University of São Paulo (2017) and a PhD in Computational Science and Engineering from the University of Massachusetts Dartmouth (2023).